rajshekharM/working_May/README.md

 __$ echo $PYTHONPATH__

-You should see two paths - one original python libraries and the other tvm/vta path
+You should see two paths - one original python libraries and the other tvm/vta path.
+Sometimes it might return one path as blank space [that is also ok, in case of environments].
+*If you don't have any particular path set in your .profile or .bashrc file (or locally), the variable will be empty.*

 #### Testing VTA simulator